zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 FROM Module.City
 ```

-### Handling of duplcate columns in `SELECT`: No longer possible to use duplicate column without entity name
+### Handling of duplicate columns in `SELECT`: No longer possible to use duplicate column without entity name

 It is no longer allowed to select an attribute name when it is not clear which entity the attribute belongs to.